 You can go to the files directly or you can swap out the linked files by visiting that page and working from that location with the Insert from Media icon in a text box.

 You may also use the Select Media icon if swapping out an existing image file.
+This icon is only used for images.
+It will allow you to insert a non-image, but the live page will have a "broken image" icon on it.

 To access them directly, in the top left corner, open Content, then select Media Library.